craigfay/changelog/README.md

 # About
 This is a place I've committed to record interesting things I learn about development, or want to revisit.

+# Apr 24, 2020
+* [Svelte Themer](https://github.com/josefaidt/svelte-themer) is a great way to create multiple themes for a Svelte App.

 # Apr 22, 2020
 * Rehydrating Server Side Rendered clients has [little known, and often misunderstood dangers](https://joshwcomeau.com/react/the-perils-of-rehydration/) .